Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 }
 ```

 This design still does not combine the 3 sankey visuals together.
-However, it reduces the height and combines them into 3 rows that make some semblence of sense with related information.
+However, it reduces the height and combines them into 3 rows that make some semblance of sense with related information.

 <center>
 <img src="./screenshots/complete-webpage/complete-page-2.png" style="width: 100%; height: auto;" />